DFE-Digital/bat-design-history/app/mission-patches.md

 ## Get school experience

-Wade, the tortoise, reflects the slow and steady progress we've made.
+Wade, the tortoise, reflects our slow and steady progress.
 It draws inspiration from the first school that joined the service, Wade Deacon High School.

 {{ appGallery({
   items: [{